 A UAE company with revenues from one or more of the following sectors will be required to determine whether it has the “right stuff” in the UAE.
 The sectors concerned are:

 - Distribution and Service business center

-(a) purchasing from a Foreign Connected Person and importing and storing in the State: component parts or materials for goods; or goods ready for sale, and reselling such component parts, materials or goods outside the State.
+(a) purchasing from a Foreign Connected Person component parts or materials for goods; or goods ready for sale, and reselling such components parts, paterials or goods; or

-To put it simply, if your company in the Emirates invoices for services (consultancy) or goods (trading) to a foreign company in which you, or a legal entity you control is a partner/ agent/ manager/ final beneficiary/ etc., then your company is affected by the regulations on economic substance.
+So to make it simple, if your company in the UAE invoices for services (consultancy) or goods (trading) to a company of the same group (subsidiary and/or holding of your company in the UAE), your company is concerned by the regulations on economic substance.

 Step 2: Check if your company has enough substance in the Emirates